 Christopher Wilson, who donated his father's, Richard Wilson's, papers to U-M, will discuss his father's longtime friendship and professional relationship with Welles and his own relationship with his father.
-SAC alumni A. Brad Schwartz and Vincent Longo will moderate this session.
+FTVM alumni A. Brad Schwartz and Vincent Longo will moderate this session.

 3:00 p.m. -- Donors & the Archive: Oja Kodar